 "Mcf" shall mean 1,000 cubic feet of Gas at a pressure of 14.73 p.s.i.a. and at a temperature of 60 degrees Fahrenheit.

-"Measurement Point" shall mean the inlet flange of Gatherer's meter located at the screw compressor applicable to each Receipt Point or other meter as designated by the Parties.
+"Measurement Point" shall mean the inlet flange of Gatherer's meter located at the compressor applicable to each Receipt Point or other meter as designated by the Parties.

 "MMBtu" shall mean one million British Thermal Units.